 There’s no doubt that Game of Thrones is one of the most popular shows of all time.
 It’s event television in a time when event television isn’t really a thing anymore since streaming has made it easier for TV fans to watch their favourite shows on their own schedule.
 That’s why the Game of Thrones phenomenon is so fascinating.
 Fans host viewing parties, live-tweet the show and dissect new episodes as soon as they become available.
-The series sets rating records annually, so there’s no wonder the final season of Game of Thrones is arguably the most hotly anticipated television event of 2019.

 If you love Game of Thrones for its violence and striking visuals, you’ll definitely be smitten with Vikings by the end of the show’s first season.
 The good news is that it just gets better from there.
 The series is a retelling of the exploits of Ragnar Lothbrok, who was a 9th-century Viking chieftain and hero of many Old Norse sagas.
 As the show debuts, he goes on a quest to raid the shores of England – a trial he believes Odin wants him to undertake.

 The great thing about Vikings is that it doesn’t try to civilise or soften the main players.
 It’s gory and violent, but it’s also a study of power, as it relies heavily on viewers’ fascination with those times and the characters to make a mark.
 The phenomenal cast and gorgeous sets are fringe bonuses.
 Four seasons of the series are available to stream on Netflix.